-Vitamin A and C
+Benefits of Vitamins A and C

 Vitamin A and C are important for promoting growth and development and boosting immunity.
 Vitamin C offers antioxidant qualities while also helping produce collagen (a protein that plays a critical role in the structure of our bodies).
 Vitamin C also promotes serotonin which greatly impacts the nervous system, endocrine system, immune system, and digestive system.
 Increasing your Vitamin C intake is also an excellent way to heal a pesky cold!

 If you are looking for ways to get your circulation pumping, add a dash of cayenne to your favorite fresh juice.
 Cayenne blends perfectly with the sweet combination of beets, grapefruit, and apples.
-In addition to being high in vitamins and minerals, cayenne pepper also relives pain, burns calories and suppresses appetite, treats psoriasis, and can treat some headaches.
+In addition to being high in vitamins and minerals, cayenne pepper also relieves pain, burns calories and suppresses appetite, treats psoriasis, and can treat some headaches.
 In the mood for more spice?
-Check out this Huffington Post article "Spice It Up: It's Good for You" and discover additional healthy and spicy foods to add to your diet.
+Check out this article "Spice It Up: It's Good for You" and discover additional healthy and spicy foods to add to your diet.

-- 2-3 large grapefruits
+2-3 large grapefruits

-- 3 medium carrots
+3 medium carrots

-- 1-2 apples (preferably Granny Smith)
+1-2 apples (preferably Granny Smith)

-- cayenne powder (to taste)
+cayenne powder (to taste)

-- a handful of romaine lettuce or power greens (optional)
+a handful of romaine lettuce or power greens (optional)

 *I LOVE lime, so I juice limes rind and all.
 The lime taste will be quite prominent that way, so if you prefer a more subtle lime taste, squeeze fresh lime juice into your juice after juicing the remaining ingredients.
-I also encourage you to add cayenne powder in very small quantities to your juice.
-Remember - there are no "take-backs" once cayenne is added!
+If you have an awesome high-speed blender, this juice tastes great as a smoothie; however, if blending, remove lime rinds.

 1. Gently rinse all juicing ingredients, especially if juicing the peels.
+Use organic when possible.

 2. Cut grapefruits, beets, and apples in wedges.
 Cut carrots in half or juice whole.

-3. Juice all ingredients adding lime (if preferred)
+3. Juice all ingredients, adding lime (if preferred)

-4. Mix juice as it will settle.
+5. Mix juice as it will settle.